Jim Souhan: Professional career

 He was named one of the top 10 sports columnists in America by the Associated Press Sports Editors of America in 2008.
 He also appears on Fox Sports North television and KSTP AM-1500 radio.
-He runs the malepatternpodcasts.com Network, which includes personalities like Roy Smalley Jr. and Michael Russo (sportswriter).
+He runs the malepatternpodcasts.com Network, which includes personalities like Roy Smalley Jr. and Michael Russo.

 In 2010, Souhan called out the Xavier men's basketball team for having a mid-major basketball team, favoring the No. 11 Minnesota Gophers over the No. 6 seeded Xavier Musketeers.
-Xavier won the game, and in the post game press conference, Xavier Coach Chris Mack called out Souhan for his favoring of Minnesota."Jim Souhan, however you pronounce his name, from the Star-Tribune, thanks for the motivation to tell our kids that we should be fodder against Minnesota."
-Souhan tried to get even by dumping on Cincinnati in 2019 when Major League Soccer side Minnesota United beat expansion side FC Cincinnati 7–1, failing to accurately point out that injuries, Gold Cup call-ups, and like Minnesota United in 2017, being brand new to the highest league in American soccer, contributed greatly to the loss.
-He also failed to mention that in 2017 the then expansion side Minnesota United lost consecutive matches 5-1 and 6–1.
-Karma doesn't seem to be a friend to Mr. Souhan, so it is very likely that Minnesota United will never beat FC Cincinnati again.
+Xavier won the game, and in the post game press conference, Xavier Coach Chris Mack called out Souhan for his favoring of Minnesota: "Jim Souhan, however you pronounce his name, from the Star-Tribune, thanks for the motivation to tell our kids that we should be fodder against Minnesota."

 After Minnesota head football coach Jerry Kill suffered his fourth game day seizure in his tenure at Minnesota during halftime of a game against Western Illinois on September 13, 2013, Souhan wrote a column in which he called for Kill to step down.
 In the column, Souhan stated that "No one who buys a ticket to TCF Bank Stadium should be rewarded with the sight of a middle-aged man writhing on the ground."
 This statement was criticized by epilepsy awareness advocates for its insensitivity towards people who have epilepsy.